 Beyond licensing, OFIS works on a number of fronts to protect Michigan consumer interests.
 The agency actively seeks to help consumers resolve their insurance-related disputes through its consumer complaint division.
 The OFIS Guide to Resolving Insurance Problems offers a step-by-step assistance designed to help consumers resolve insurance disputes short of litigation.

 In addition to the consumer complaint process, OFIS is constantly policing insurance activities in Michigan.
 The OFIS Commissioner works diligently to protect consumers by prosecuting insurance fraud scams, revoking the insurance licenses of those who violate the Michigan Insurance Code, and issuing cease & desist orders to stop sales of unlicensed insurance products.
-A full list of the Commissioner`s orders and decisions can be found here.

 For more information regarding Michigan insurance laws as well as complete information about the Michigan Office of Financial and Insurance Services (OFIS), Michigan`s department of insurance, please visit the OFIS website.